 I believe that theater creates community and encourages empathy.
 It puts new ideas next to old ones for comparison with a kind of storytelling that is vital — especially now.

 I am also passionate about telling women’s stories and making sure that our unique experiences and voices are included on stage.

-Since then I have tried to focus my energy, my time, and my creativity on playwriting.
-I have had workshops and readings in theaters, in basements, and in my own living room.
-I have judged playwriting contests and taught classes to high school students.
+In my journey as a playwright, I have had workshops and readings in theaters, in basements, and in my own living room.
+I have judged playwriting contests and taught classes to high school and college students.
 My monologues have graced many stages, and I have made friends with actors, directors, and dramaturgs across the country.
-As I continue to write, my goal is always to transform – to give an audience the experience that I appreciate so much when I go to the theater.
-It is a difficult challenge, but one I embrace and strive for with every sentence.
+As I continue to write, my goal is always to transform – to give an audience the same kind of experience that I appreciate so much when I go to the theater.